Drake568/startup/README.md

 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - I used CSS to fill in the text content for the application.
 These are still mostly placeholders.
 The item containers will be update when I get real data from the database.
 This includes the Notifications and studies.
 - **Application images** - There is an updated icon on the nav bar.
 I changed the styling to make it look better.

+## JS deliverable

+For this deliverable I added JavaScript to the application.
+I added the following features.

+- **JavaScript support for future login** - Added login function.
+Adds data to local storage with placeholder for database validation.
+- **JavaScript support for future database data** - Built out logic for getting and posting data to local storage.
+Will simply replace with the database later.
+- **JavaScript support for future WebSocket** - Added placeholder logic for freind requests.
+- **JavaScript support for your application's interaction logic** - Added JavaScript to handle all functions of the application.